Spurs edge Grizzlies 108-106, move into 9th place in West

 The Spurs built an 11-point lead in the fourth quarter but needed a bunch of big plays down the stretch from DeRozan after the Grizzlies rallied.

+“He’s a superstar in this league, one of the top players in this league,” the Grizzlies’ Ja Morant said.
+“I feel like that’s a good job.
+I’m not surprised at all that he goes out and delivered for his team late in the game at all.”

-The final one came when he brought the ball down court after Jaren Jackson Jr. had tied the game for Memphis with a corner 3-pointer with 10.6 seconds to play.
+DeRozan brought the ball down court after Jaren Jackson Jr. had tied the game for Memphis with a corner 3-pointer with 10.6 seconds to play.
 DeRozan pump-faked Dillon Brooks into the air and drew the foul, then knocked down the foul shots.

 Jackson missed a long 3 on the final possession.